notgitbleed/notgitbleed.github.io/index.md

 ## Git Log
 This method is perhaps the least automated but also the simplest.
 Clone a repo that you have pushed to, navigate to that directory and run `git log| grep Author | grep -v @`.
-This method is not foolproof however and anyone who has an @ sign in their password would need to perform an enhanced version of this grep as it would otherwise be removed from the results.
+This method is not fool proof however and anyone who has an @ sign in their password would need to perform an enhanced version of this grep as it would otherwise be removed from the results.

 ## GitHub Search
 You can use the GitHub Advanced Search interface 'GitHub Searching Commits'[https://docs.github.com/en/search-github/searching-on-github/searching-commits] to search commit metadata, for example using ```committer-email```, the most common place we found passwords.
 It was easy to identify users who had committed well-known common passwords.
 However, while this does work it would also potentially expose any password you are searching for in browser history and web logs etc and should only really be used for research purposes.